Configuration

 Inheriting Profiles

 Profiles can also inherit settings from each other to reduce duplication.
-The merge
+The inherits

 keyword allows you to combine settings from multiple profiles.